 The 5th Conference of the Asian Borderlands Research Network took place in Kathmandu, Nepal from 12-14 December 2016

-The conference is organized by the Southeast Asia Research Centre, City University of Hong Kong; International Institute for Asian Studies, the Netherlands and the Asian Borderlands Research Network.
+The conference was organized by Social Science Baha; International Institute for Asian Studies and the Asian Borderlands Research Network (ABRN).

 For more information, please contact us at email@example.com